Xinglab/rPGA/README.md

 Note, rPGA adds up to 4 SAM tags:

 1. HT: denotes which haplotype read originates from (1 or 2)
-2. SP: comma deliminated list of heterozygous SNP positions the read covers
+2. SP: semicolon deliminated list of heterozygous SNP positions the read covers
 3. GT: denotes whether the read contains the reference or alternate allele(s) for the SNP(s) in SP
-4. EP: comma deliminated list of RNA editing positions the read covers (if used —-rnaedit)
+4. EP: semicolon deliminated list of RNA editing positions the read covers (if used —-rnaedit)

+If --nmask flag is used, the SAM flags are:
+1. SP: semicolon deliminated list of heterozygous SNP positions the read covers
+2. GT: denotes whether the read contains the reference or alternate allele(s) for the SNP(s) in SP
+3. RF: denotes the reference allele for each SNP in SP
+4. AT: denotes the alternate allele for each SNP in SP

 ### Consensus BAM file ###